How will the harasser be notified about the protection from harassment order?

 The clerk will likely forward the papers to the sheriff for service, especially if you get a temporary (ex parte) protection order and the defendant lives in Maine.
 However, be sure to check with the clerk about this.
-If the defendant resides outside the state of Maine, you should ask the clerk for help in arranging service of the complaint and related forms on the defendant in the state where s/he lives.1
+If the defendant resides outside the state of Maine, you may want to ask the clerk for help in arranging service of the complaint and related forms on the defendant in the state where s/he lives.

 If you have to arrange for service yourself, you would take a copy of the complaint and the original and one copy of the summons to the sheriff's department (likely in the county where the defendant lives).
 Ask the clerk which forms you have to bring to the sheriff if you are not sure.
 We have a list of sheriffs on our ME Sheriff Departments page.